foundata/guidelines/oci-container-image-guide.md

   `IG0213`<a id="ig0213"></a>
 - Mount an explicit temporary filesystem for `/tmp` or another required scratch path. `IG0214`<a id="ig0214"></a>
-- Drop all capabilities and enable `no-new-privileges` in smoke tests, adding back only a documented capability when required. `IG0215`<a id="ig0215"></a>
+- Drop all capabilities and enable `no-new-privileges` in smoke tests.
+Add back only declared capabilities required by the tested operation.
+Omit `no-new-privileges` from a functional sudo test only when the reviewed sudo requirement declares escalation. `IG0215`<a id="ig0215"></a>
 - Define and test memory, CPU, PID and `nofile` limits in deployment configuration, using per-image measured values from representative startup and load tests recorded in repository configuration; runtime evidence records the